CADViewer/cadviewer-testapp-react-01/README.md

 As an alternative:

-2: Download an [Angular App](https://github.com/CADViewer/cadviewer-testapp-angular-v01) sample from [Github](https://github.com/CADViewer/cadviewer-testapp-angular-v01) implementing [CADViewer](https://github.com/CADViewer/cadviewer-testapp-angular-v01).
+2: Download a CADViewer [Angular](https://github.com/CADViewer/cadviewer-testapp-angular-v01) implementation sample from [Github](https://github.com/CADViewer/cadviewer-testapp-angular-v01) repository [cadviewer-testapp-angular-v01](https://github.com/CADViewer/cadviewer-testapp-angular-v01).

 For both methods 1: and 2: , then do the following: